zlatozar/study-paip/ch05/Readme.md

   * How is a specific response is chosen within matched rule?

 - Let's summarize:

+The variable names contained in an input pattern should be the same as those in the corresponding output pattern, and each segment variable `(?* ?x)` in an input pattern corresponds to the single variable `?x` in the output pattern.

 In each rule, the first element is the pattern and the rest are responses.
 For example:<br/>
 `((?* ?x) hello (?* ?y))`<br/>